wolfinabox/Windows-Mic-Volume-Locker/README.md

 # Windows Mic Volume Locker
-A tool to "lock" the mic volume in Windows, since apparently anyone and their mom can change it.
+A tool to "lock" the mic volume in Windows, since apparently everyone and their mom can change it.

 It's been a longrunning problem that some games and apps seemingly change the default mic volume at random, often resulting in annoyance and bleeding from the eardrums of anyone in a call with them.